electron/packager/readme.md

 If the file extension is omitted, it is auto-completed to the correct extension based on the platform, including when `--platform=all` is in effect.

-`ignore` - *RegExp*
+`ignore` - *RegExp* or *Function*

   A pattern which specifies which files to ignore when copying files to create the package(s).
+Alternatively, this can be a predicate function that, given the file path, returns true if the file should be ignored or false if the file should be kept.

 `name` - *String*
   The application name.
 If omitted, it will use the "productName" or "name" of the nearest package.json.